Third young man found dead in New York City creek in the last year

 Although having nightlife in an industrial area is not ideal, Gutiérrez said: “If people are here, we need to figure out how to make it safer for folks.”

+In the fall of 2023, in the aftermath of the deaths of Clemente and Castis, the Office of Nightlife worked in the East Williamsburg area to curb unlicensed taxi pickups, improve lighting, and boost cell service.

 It’s not immediately clear what safety measures have been implemented in the area since the 2023 deaths.
-The Independent has reached out to the Knockdown Center and Office of Nightlife for comment.
+The Independent has reached out to the Knockdown Center for comment.